Lemera massacre: Attack

-The attack took place in Lemera Hospital.
+The attack took place in Lemera Hospital, about 85 kilometers northwest of Uvira.
 According to Amnesty International, the AFDL forces stormed the hospital, callously looting the hospital's medical supplies and equipments before unleashing a wave of violence against the defenseless patients.
 The attackers brutally killed those who were too weak or injured to flee, including two nurses, Kadaguza and Simbi, and an assistant nurse.
 According to the DRC Mapping Report, approximately 37 people were killed in their beds, either by "bullets or bayonets".
 Most of the victims were FAZ (Forces Armées Zaïroises) soldiers who had been wounded in fighting against AFDL and sought medical assistance at the hospital.
 The nurses, who had been providing life-saving care to the patients, were also targeted and killed in their quarters.
 The attack also claimed the lives of Zairean civilians who were in the vicinity of the hospital.

 Denis Mukwege was serving as a medical director when AFDL forces attacked the hospital.
 He took refuge in Nairobi before ultimately returning to the DRC, where he became a powerful advocate for the oppressed and silenced communities.